 The tractor-trailer accident attorneys at Stokes & Kopitsky, P.A. are recognized leaders in personal injury law.
 We have successfully handled many types of cases involving tractor-trailer accidents, recovering millions of dollars in verdicts and settlements for clients throughout Georgia.
 Our extensive track record and client testimonials demonstrate our commitment to fighting for victims injured by negligent semi-truck drivers and their employers.

 Tractor-trailers transport consumer goods and livestock across city and state lines.
 They include 18-wheelers and massive containers attached to large trucks.
 Because of their bulk and awkward maneuvering, tractor-trailers cause some of the bloodiest traffic accidents to date.
-According to the U.S. Department of Transportation, these crashes killed over 500,000 people in 2011 alone.
+According to the U.S. Department of Transportation, these crashes killed over 500,000 people in a year.
 The accidents and fatalities have not begun to plateau because tractor-trailers are essential to commerce throughout Georgia and surrounding states.
 Despite the improved safety measures aimed at protecting other motorists, the fact remains that accidents involving trucks and tractor-trailers continue to rise.

 Tractor-trailer accidents often involve serious injuries caused by:

 - Jackknifes, rollovers